SQL

 PRIMARY KEY

-To create a primary key column we add the qualifier PRIMARY KEY
+To create a primary key column we add the qualifier PRIMARY KEY.
+It is also

 integer for each row inserted.
 This allows us to omit that column and allow